ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrate-record-year-2023-24.md

         We are overjoyed to announce, ASL have achieved a record-breaking financial year with a remarkable turnover of £8.2 million.
 This significant achievement is further highlighted by £927,000 of brand-new business secured over the past year, showcasing our strong growth and strategic success.

-        Our dedicated team of 90 staff at the Bolton manufacturing facility has set an ambitious target of reaching a £10 million turnover by 2026.
-To accommodate our growing workforce, we plan to construct a mezzanine within the factory, creating additional office space to support our increasing number of employees.
+        Our dedicated team of 90 staff are now on a mission to achieve £10 million turnover by 2026, and we are putting in the plans to accommodate for the expansion.
+We are currently planning one of biggest renovation projects to date, which is to construct a construct a mezzanine within the factory that will create additional office space to support an extra 20 employees.

-        In addition to our financial success, we have made substantial investments in infrastructure and our workforce.
+        In addition to our financial success, we have also made substantial investments in infrastructure and workforce.
 Recent expenditures include £100,000 on solar panels and £75,000 on a state-of-the-art stock system with two new stock controllers.
 These investments reflect our commitment to innovation, sustainability, and operational excellence, aiming to enhance efficiency and build customer trust.

         As a family-owned business, managed by siblings Gareth, Sophie, and Oliver Balshaw, we are thrilled with this year's achievements and optimistic about future growth.